Hieu-iceTea/Codedy.TechWiz.FoodMate/README.md

 ## Information

-eShop by CODEDY team - TechWiz, FPT Aptech
+FoodMate by CODEDY team - TechWiz, FPT Aptech

 The project has been deployed at the link: <b> [http://ars.hieu-icetea.epizy.com](http://ars.hieu-icetea.epizy.com). </b>